 Crisis at Christmas today opens its doors to an expected 4,500 guests in 15 centres across the country.

 Run by an army of more than 11,000 volunteers, the centres in London, Edinburgh, Birmingham, Newcastle and Coventry provide warmth, companionship and three hot meals a day.
 Guests also receive healthcare and specialist advice on housing, work and benefits and an introduction to the life-changing opportunities on offer at Crisis centres across the country during the year ahead.

 Crisis has also released new research revealing more than 170,000 families and individuals across Britain are experiencing the worst forms of homelessness.
 This includes people sleeping on our streets, sofa-surfing with strangers, living in hostels, and stuck in other dangerous situations.

 The charity is now urging governments in Westminster, Scotland and Wales to take immediate action to solve the disaster while calling on the public to support its Christmas appeal as it opens its Christmas centres today.

 Chief Executive of Crisis Jon Sparkes said:

-“Christmas can be an incredibly difficult time for homeless people.
-While others are enjoying the company of family and friends, homeless people face a daily struggle just to stay safe and escape the cold.
-For those living in tents and on public transport this battle can last even longer, because they often end up forgotten, hidden from help and trapped in horrifying situations.
+“Christmas can be an incredibly difficult time for people who are homeless.
+While others are celebrating with family and friends, homeless people face a daily struggle just to stay safe and warm.